 One of the key advantages of Web Studio is its live update capability, which also applies when developing a React app that typically requires a build step for any changes.
 Using Web Studio, developers can instantly see changes, as they make modifications, which significantly streamlines the development process.

-In this article, we will walk through the steps of building a web application inside Web Studio, illustrating the process with examples and showcasing its powerful features.
+In this article, we will walk through the steps of building a web application inside Web Studio while illustrating the process with examples and showcasing its powerful features.

-1. In the Project Tree, select the LU where you intend to create the web application, and navigate to the Web folder.
+In the Project Tree, select the LU in which you intend to create the web application, and navigate to the Web folder.

-4. In the pop-up window, choose the app type from the following options:
+In the pop-up window that follows, choose the app type from the following options:

-5. Once the app has been created, a new app folder appears under the Web folder.
-In addition to the generated files, your app is automatically added to the apps.json file, making it available in the K2view web framework's menu (top-left hamburger menu).
+Once the app has been created, a new app subfolder appears under the Web folder.
+In addition to the generated files, your app is automatically added to the apps.json file, making it available for selection in the K2view web framework's menu (top-left hamburger menu).

-Note: It is recommended to manage all apps in the apps.json file located in the Web Services LU.
-As the Web Services LU is deployed last, its apps.json file overrides all others.
+Note: It is recommended to manage all apps in the apps.json file located in the Web folder within the Web Services LU.
+As the Web Services LU is deployed last, its apps.json file overrides all other files.
 This is particularly relevant in case there are customized apps.json files in your project.

 It is now possible to edit the web application code while benefiting from built-in intelligent code completion and error notifications.